ksmithut/remix-sse-workshop/TUTORIAL.md

 ```

 First things first, we've got to start a remix project.
 We'll start from one of
 my templates.
-It's based on one of the original basic stack templates (that I
+It's based on one of the original basic stack templates that was
-can't seem to find on the remix website anymore???).
-It's got a few things
+provided on the Remix website.
+It's got a few things preconfigured:
-preconfigured:

 - typescript
 - tailwindcss
 - prettier
 - installed `clsx`

-If you decide to go with your own starter or template, that's totally fine.
+If you decide to go with your own starter or template, that's perfectly fine.
 You'll be on your own to translate this tutorial to your preferences, but it
 shouldn't be too difficult.
 If you're using JavaScript (and not wanting to go
 down the jsdoc route) you can remove all the type annotations and rename all the